zmzlois/create-ts-function/README.md

 - superjson
 - dotenv

-## Copy .env-example to .env
+## Copy .env.example to .env

-Copy .env-example to .env and edit the new file to add your environment variables. .env is already ignored in .gitignore
+Copy .env.example to .env and edit the new file to add your environment variables. .env is already ignored in .gitignore

 ## Dependency updates